What are the Best Digital Nomad Family Destinations in 2026?

 12. Costa Rica

-- Location: Costa Rica is in Central America, bordered by Nicaragua to the north, Panama to the south, the Pacific Ocean to the west, and the Caribbean Sea to the east.
+- Location: Costa Rica is in Central America, bordered by Nicaragua, Panama, the Pacific Ocean, and the Caribbean Sea.

 - Population: Costa Rica is home to about 5.2 million people.